KeyboardCowboy/DrupalPreprocessBehavior/README.md

     // Allow the behavior to be preprocessed.
     preprocess: true,

-    // Provide an array of elements to preload.
-    elements: [
+    // (optional) Setup element loaders.
-      {name: 'loginForm', 'selector': '#user-login-form', required: true}
+    $loginForm: {selector: '#user-login-form', required: true},
-    ],

-    // Tell the preprocessor where to load settings from.
+    // (optional) Tell the preprocessor where to load settings from.
     drupalSettings: 'myModule.myBehaviorSettings',

+    // (optional) Add settings to those loaded from the drupalSettings.
+    settings: {
+      debug: true
+    },

     // The attach method still provides the context and settings params if
     // you need them.